ElasticHQ/elasticsearch-HQ/docs/source/installation.rst

 ElasticHQ ships with SQLLite integration to store clusters you have connected to and other meta information.
 This database is kept under the root directory as ``elastichq.db``.

+.. note:: In the event you want to start with a clean slate, simply delete the ``elastichq.db`` file.
+ElasticHQ will recreate it at next startup.

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^